masaichien/masaichien.github.io/aboutme.md

 [comment]: # (- Collaboration with partners ensured the accuracy and effectiveness of messaging, building support for programs and strengthening relationships with the community.)

 ### Data Analyst - Escalera Foundation Mexico 2021 - 2022
-- The creation of instruments and surveys for data collection, along with data cleaning and analysis for distinct programs of Escalera for 3000+ students and 100+ schools, enabled the organization to gain valuable insights.
+- Designed and implemented data collection instruments and surveys for 3,000+ students across 100+ schools, enabling actionable insights for program improvement.
-- The development of best data collection and storage practices within the organization ensured that data was accurate and accessible for analysis.
+- Established best practices for data collection and storage, ensuring accuracy, consistency, and accessibility across the organization.
-- The creation of informative reports for stakeholders, both inside and outside Fundación Escalera, facilitated effective communication of the organization’s progress and impact.
+- Produced informative reports and visualizations to communicate progress and impact to internal teams and external stakeholders.

-Altogether, these efforts resulted in the ability to make informed decisions, measure program effectiveness, and continuously improve operations to better serve the community.
+- Supported evidence-based decision-making and continuous improvement through rigorous data analysis and monitoring.

 ## Education